 Renewable Technology/Carbon Efficiency: This is one major area of work that will see a consistent growth to the planned works team and budget.
-We will will see a consistent glown of the plantine works team and bodge.
 We will continue to work in collaboration with our partner contractors to identify where we can invest in new technology.
 Further work will be ongoing to meet our carbon reduction targets.
 Other works planned is the continuation of the decarbonisation programme